 Comparisons With Other Carpet Designs

-Chelsea carpet from Iran is a little older than the Ardabil carpet, and it is also very beautiful, but its design was created in a very different way.
+Chelsea carpet from Asia is a little older than the Ardabil carpet, and it is also very beautiful, but its design was created in a very different way.
 The Ardabil carpet is covered by a single, integrated design, whereas the pattern on the Chelsea carpet was loosely assembled from many different elements.

 The main field of the Chelsea carpet has two X-shaped arrangements of medallions with dark backgrounds.
 The large gap in the middle is filled with a round fish pond flanked by two huge Chinese-style vases.
 Half of this composition is repeated at each end of the main field.
 The rest of the field contains many relatively small motifs: trees in flower or in fruit, pairs of animals in combat or grazing, and sections of a fantastic scrollwork pattern.

 The presence of animals in the design suggests that the Chelsea carpet was made for a secular setting.
 There are no animals in the design of the Ardabil carpet, which we know was made for use in a religious building.

 The large Uşak carpet from Turkey is a little older than the Ardabil carpet.
 The medallions in its design are so large that they have become the dominant element.

 The design of the Ardabil carpet is more successful.
 The ring of pointed ovals and the two lamps increase the size of the centrepiece, allowing it to fill the available space.
 At the same time, though, the gaps within it ensure that the centrepiece does not become so dominant that it overwhelms the rest of the design.